-Stoves are very heavy, and most materials used for hearths crack very easily.
-It is impossible for Burley to inspect each hearth or comment on every installation, so the onus is on the installer to ensure the construction of the hearth is suitable for the application.
+Stoves are very heavy and most materials used for hearths crack very easily.
+Burley can't inspect each hearth or comment on every installation, so the onus is on the installer to ensure the construction of the hearth is suitable for the application.
 Slate hearths can be particularly fragile.
 If in any doubt we recommend sliding a piece of vermiculite or calcium silicate insulation beneath the stove to protect it from the heat.

-As guidance however:
+As guidance, however:

-- Do not use boxed and lipped hearths. - Particular care should be used with slate hearths, slate is laminated, brittle, can contain moisture, it is therefore prone to cracking.
-Do not use one large piece, use a number of smaller slabs. - Avoid slate, marble, conglomerate or micro marble hearths. - Rather than using one large piece of material, use sectional hearths or slabs which will move independently and allow for expansion due to heat.
-Should a slab section crack it is then easier and cheaper to replace.
-This is particularly important with slate hearths. - Bed hearths down on a level base, not directly on a hard surface which could be uneven. - If necessary stand the stove on a steel or stone bed to ensure the weight is distributed. - Do not subject the hearth to sudden impacts by dropping the stove.
-The stove is heavy and it is strongly recommended that lifting is undertaken by two people.
+- Do not use boxed and lipped hearths. - Avoid marble, conglomerate or micro marble hearths. - Rather than using one large piece of material, use sectional hearths or slabs which will move independently and allow for expansion due to heat.
+Should a slab section crack it is then easier and cheaper to replace. - Bed hearths down on a level base, not directly on a hard surface which could be uneven. - If necessary stand the stove on a steel or stone bed to ensure the weight is distributed. - Do not subject the hearth to sudden impacts by dropping the stove.
+The stove is heavy and it is strongly recommended that lifting is undertaken by two people. - Use the hearth protection squares provided in your Thank You Kit.